open-mmlab/mmsegmentation/docs/en/advanced_guides/add_models.md

 ### Add new heads

-In MMSegmentation, we provide a [BaseDecodeHead](https://github.com/open-mmlab/mmsegmentation/blob/1.x/mmseg/models/decode_heads/decode_head.py#L17) for all segmentation heads.
+In MMSegmentation, we provide a [BaseDecodeHead](https://github.com/open-mmlab/mmsegmentation/blob/1.x/mmseg/models/decode_heads/decode_head.py#L17) for developing all segmentation heads.
 All newly implemented decode heads should be derived from it.
 Here we show how to develop a new head with the example of [PSPNet](https://arxiv.org/abs/1612.01105) as the following.